 The Lopes' 4-over score is tied with UNLV for the third-place spot and is two strokes ahead of fifth-place Nevada.
 A gap of five shots separates Nevada and sixth-place Wyoming.

 Vakasiuola, who has six sub-70 rounds over her last 12 rounds, added another one to her resume with a blemish-free, 4-under 68.
 The 68 is tied for the clubhouse lead with Colorado State's Kara Kaneshiro.
-Vakasiuola is the only player in the field of 50 golfers who did not card a bogey in their first round.
+Vakasiuola is the only player in the field of 50 golfers who did not card a first-round bogey.

-The freshman from San Tan Valley birdied two of her first four holes and added a fifth on the par 5, ninth hole, concluding her front nine with a 3 under score.
-From there, she registered par on holes 10-17 before a 15-foot birdie putt sunk on the par 5, 18th.
+The freshman from San Tan Valley birdied two of her first four holes and added a fifth on the par-5 ninth hole, concluding her front nine with a 3-under score.
+From there, she registered par on holes 10-17 before a 15-foot birdie putt sank on the par-5 18th.

 Not far back from her is junior

-Lena Tremouille, who shot even par after a 2 over front nine.
-Tremouille rattled in an eagle on the par 5, 11th hole, and followed that up with a birdie to wipe away her over par card.
-She is currently sixth and one of just two players to record an eagle on the day.
+Lena Tremouille, who shot even par after a 2-over front nine.
+Tremouille rattled in an eagle on the par-5 11th hole, and followed that up with a birdie to wipe away her over-par card.
+She is sixth and one of just two players to record an eagle on the day.

 Honor Johnson in 38th (6 over).

-While GCU is middle of the pack for birdie count, it is second with 62 pars for the tournament.
-It is also tied at the top spot with San José State in par 3 scoring (3.10).
+While the Lopes are in the middle of the pack for birdie count, they are second with 62 pars for the tournament.
+It is also tied at the top spot with San José State in par-3 scoring average (3.1).

 Â